 Calipers work really hard and in a hostile environment; no surprise then, a faulty caliper is right up there on our list of possible causes.
 Caliper issues are always more common in salt states than in the southern dryer states.

 Typical caliper issues include frozen pistons and binding caliper slides.
 Calipers come in two main flavors – Sliding or Fixed calipers.

 Fixed calipers are, as their name suggests, fixed and employ pistons on each side of the brake rotor to apply the brake pad.
 Fixed calipers are typically fitted to higher-end and performance vehicles.

 Most vehicles, however, are fitted with what’s known as a Floating caliper.
 So-called because they slide laterally on slide pins.

-The floating caliper employs one or, on larger vehicles, two pistons on the inner side of the rotor only, and because the caliper is free to slide laterally, applying the brakes forces the caliper to slide across, thereby pulling the outer pad against the rotor too.
+The floating caliper employs one or, on larger vehicles, two pistons on the inner side of the rotor only.
+Because the caliper is free to slide laterally, applying the brakes forces the caliper to slide across, thereby pulling the outer pad against the rotor too.

 The floating caliper, as said, may be single or twin-piston, but you’ll always recognize a floating caliper as the piston(s) will only be fitted to the inner rotor side and, of course, when grabbed, pushed, and pulled latterly you’ll feel a little give.

 Since floating calipers make up the vast majority, we’ll focus on them.
-That said, much of the same content applies to fixed calipers.
+That said, much of the same content applies to fixed caliper type also.

 How to diagnose –